Perhaps the most profound form of memory keeping is documenting thankfulness. Documenting our gratitude for life's blessings can transform our lives.

 This gratitude journal is a wonderful memory keeping tool for documenting your family's blessings.

-And with Thanksgiving a month away, it seems like the perfect time to start a family gratitude journal, doesn’t it?
+And with Thanksgiving a month away, it seems like the perfect time to start documenting thankfulness, doesn't it?

 Today, buy one of these gratitude journals and make a commitment to pursue gratitude as a family.